 There’s a reason that “pain in the neck” is an expression.
 Because we all know how annoying it is to wake up on the wrong side of the bed with a “stiff” neck for the day.
 The cervical spine is a complex area, and is easily injured.
 In addition to housing and protecting your spinal cord, the neck is an extremely mobile set of joints.

-Reasons to call us:
+Reasons to call us about your neck problems

 - Your neck has been painful for more than 10 days.